1

 • Hospital progress notes

-The Certification Statement forms to report the required information is located in Claim Forms and Attachments, under Women's Health in the Provider Services Forms section of the Department's website.
+The Certification Statement for Abortion for Sexual Assault (Rape) or Incest Form is located on the Provider Forms web page under Claim Forms and Attachments > Women's Health.
 Providers may copy the appropriate form for attachment to claim(s).
 The submitted form documentation must be accurately completed and signed and dated by the practitioner performing the abortion service.

 For psychiatric conditions lethal to the mother if the pregnancy is carried to term, the attending practitioner must: